Mebius973/dotfiles/README.md

-blackbird dotfiles
+Mebius dotfiles
 ==================

-Commons dotfiles for Blackbird Team, for unix system, with vim, git, pry and tmux.
+Commons dotfile for unix system, with vim, git, pry and tmux.
 Install some must-have plugins and aliases for developping with rails framework.

 Requirements